 Additionally, on September 9, 2015, Educate Nevada Now, along with the Education Law Center of New Jersey, filed a lawsuit on behalf of public school children and parents with overlapping but different allegations than the Duncan case.
 The plaintiffs believe the program a) will divert funds set aside for public schools to private, often religious, schools, b) will reduce the funds deemed sufficient to operate Nevada public schools, and c) will create a system of schools that is not legislatively established and that are not free and open to all students.
 In January 2016, the District Court granted plaintiffs’ motion for a preliminary injunction against the ESA, halting the program pending a ruling by the Nevada Supreme Court.
 Lopez v.
 Schwartz, Carson City First Judicial District Court, Case No. 150C002071B.

 On July 29, 2016, the Nevada Supreme Court heard oral argument for each case, separately, but on the same day.
 The high court consolidated its rulings on these cases, issuing one decision on September 29, 2016.
-The court ruled that Nevada’s ESA is constitutional, but also ruled that the legislature did not adopt an “independent basis” to fund ESAs outside of constitutionally protected funding for public schools.
-Therefore, the ESA program “is without an appropriation to support its operation.”
+Lacking an independent basis for funding, the court ruled that the ESA program “is without an appropriation to support its operation.”
 The court affirmed in part and reversed in part the rulings of the lower courts and directed the lower courts to enter a final declaratory judgment and permanent injunction against Section 16 only of the bill creating ESAs, Senate Bill 302.
 Section 16 contained enabling language for funding, but the court ruled there was no corresponding language in the bill appropriating funds for education, Senate Bill 515.
-On January 11, 2017, in the Lopez v Schwartz case, a final declaratory judgment and permanent injunction was issued against Section 16 only of Senate Bill 302 (2015) by the judge of the Carson City First Judicial District Court.
-On January 17, 2017, the judge of the Clark County Eighth Judicial District Court entered the same ruling in Duncan v State.
 Lopez v.
 Schwartz, 132 Nev.
 Adv.
 Opn.
 No. 73.
 EN BANC Nos.
 69611/70648.